giejay/Immich-Android-TV/README.md

 | Searching in and for albums                                                    | Not started  |
 | Dependency injection with Hilt/Dagger                                          | Not started  |

+## Build steps
+1. Clone project with `git clone --recurse git@github.com:giejay/Immich-Android-TV.git`
+2. Create an account at firebase and create a google-services.json file, or `cp apps/google-services.example apps/google-services.json`
+3. copy app/src/strings_other.xml.example to app/src/main/res/values/strings_other.xml and modify the address and API keys for your demo server.
+4. Build apk with `./gradlew assembleRelease`

 ## Support the project
 You can support the project in several ways.
 The first one is by creating nice descriptive bug reports if you find any: https://github.com/giejay/Immich-Android-TV/issues/new/choose.
 <br><br>Even better is creating a PR: https://github.com/giejay/Immich-Android-TV/pulls.

-### Build steps
-1. Clone project with `git clone --recurse git@github.com:giejay/Immich-Android-TV.git`
-2. Create an account at firebase and create a google-services.json file, or `cp apps/google-services.example apps/google-services.json`
-3. copy app/src/strings_other.xml.example to app/src/main/res/values/strings_other.xml and modify the address and API keys for your demo server.
-4. Build apk with `./gradlew assembleRelease`

 <br><br>
 Lastly, if you feel this Android TV app is a useful addition to the already great Immich app, you might consider buying me a coffee or a beer: